thelearninghouse/vlh-forms/docs/README.md

-# VlhForms @thelearninghouse
+# VlhForms

 Plugin for Learning House Forms using Vue.js

 This is a Vue.js component library for the Learning House Marketing Forms.

-!> VlhForms is included in the package.json of the TlhFormsWP Plugin via using github url.
+VlhForms is included in the package.json of the TlhFormsWP Plugin via using github url.
 When VlhForms gets updated, run `yarn upgrade vlh-forms` and it updated to latest version

-**It uses Poi.js for Development and Building into library**
+**It uses Vue CLI for Development and Building into library**

 --------------------------------------------------------------------------------